pratulsharma/CarND-Vehicle-Detection/writeup_template.md

     - `pixels_per_cell`= (8,8)
     - `cells_per_block` = (2.2)

 I use random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+Following image is an example.

 ![alt text][image2]